 There’s so many places to stop in the second part of the delivery down to Brittany.
 This is a long time in the future and it is better to decide closer to the date where to go.
 It will depend on crew changes etc.

 September and after

 It is still not certain where we will spend the time in France and England, and possibly also Ireland.
 All of September and the beginning of October will be in this region of Europe.
-After that we will continue sailing South and stop in Spain and Portugal, to finally arrive in the Canary islands in November.
+After that we will continue sailing South and stop in Spain and Portugal, to finally arrive in the Canary islands.
 The boat will not make a transatlantic passage, instead the plan is to return North in early spring 2022.